// Strengthen your bow hold this holiday!

 Good for strengthening your pinky and learning how the weight of the bow changes in your hand at different angles.

-Rotate from the elbow until the very tip of the bow touches your left hand, the bow will move like a windshield wiper!
-Move slowly maintaining a good bow hold throughout (not as fast as the example).
+4. Rotate from the elbow until the very tip of the bow touches your left hand.
+The bow will move like a windshield wiper!
+Move slowly, maintaining a good bow hold throughout (not as fast as the example).

-Do in sets of 12, take a break for 30 secs and repeat until your pinky feels tired.
+5. Do it in sets of 12, take a break for 30 seconds, and repeat until your pinky feels tired.

-To feel the benefits of this exercise it is very important to move slowly and make sure your other fingers do not try to move the bow.
+3. To feel the benefits of this exercise, it is very important to move slowly and ensure your other fingers do not try to move the bow.
 It is not important how high the bow is lifted.

-Fun (and silly) tip - Make a teeny tiny weight to strap to your pinky, see the picture above!
+• Fun (and silly) tip - Make a teeny tiny weight to strap to your pinky.
+See the blog image :)

-Take it to the next level - Add a weight to the tip of the bow to make your pinky work harder.
-You can use a piece of string to hook over the very tip and attach something light like a paper clip.
+• Take it to the next level - Add a weight to the tip of the bow to make your pinky work harder.
+You can use a piece of string to hook over the tip and attach something light, like a paper clip.
 Keep adding more clips until you reach the desired weight.

 Tip to Heel Good for bow hand and arm strength.
 Moving through the different hand positions to play with a straight bow.

-Set your bow at the tip, make sure it is on the highway.
+1. Set your bow at the tip and ensure it is on the highway.

-Lift the bow an inch above the string and move slow and controlled (not as fast as the example) to the heel of the bow and set it on the string.
+2. Lift the bow an inch above the string, move it slowly and with control (not as fast as the example) to the heel of the bow, and set it on the string.

-Take a 3 second rest and move in the same way back to the tip, repeat.
+3. Take a 3-second rest and move in the same way back to the tip, and repeat.

-Fun Tip - Make a video each day and see how your bow control improves
+• Fun Tip - Make a daily video and see how your bow control improves.

-Take it to the next level - When you are able to move the bow slowly and controlled you can start to increase the speed and take out the rest time.
-Use a metronome and keep score of the speed you are going, make sure to land your bow on the beat.
+• Take it to the next level - When you can move the bow slowly and with control, you can increase the speed and remove the rest time.
+Use a metronome and keep score of the speed you are going.
+Make sure to land your bow on the beat.

 Spider Fingers